fakhri2406/Novademy/README.md

 ## Novademy

 Welcome to **Novademy**, a transformative online education platform crafted for Azerbaijani students preparing for their academic exams.
 Our mission is to democratize access to high-quality education, empowering every student in Azerbaijan with the tools, resources, and support they need to excel.
 By blending technology with an understanding of local educational needs, **Novademy** offers an intuitive, affordable, and engaging learning experience.
+The project is now available at [novademy.az](https://novademy.az).

 ### 🌟 Why Novademy?